 "Things were pretty hectic and a lot of incidents took place.
 Perhaps I could have milked the situation a bit more, but as I said, it was all quite hectic.
 I'd rather talk about the game itself," he told reporters at the time.

 Suarez on the other hand initially downplayed his actions, claiming it happened in the heat of the moment.
 He also claimed to have already made peace with Bakkal after the final whistle.
 Only days later, did he admit he was in the wrong and an official apology followed shortly after.

 "I am sorry about what happened against PSV.
-I would like to apologise to Bakkal and the Ajax fans.
-I realise that my behaviour was wrong.
+I would like to apologize to Bakkal and the Ajax fans.
+I realize that my behavior was wrong.
 It all happened in the rush of the moment.
 You can't think properly at such a moment.
 You feel bad afterwards though and regret your actions."

 The most important consequence of Suarez's bite was not his lengthy suspension, but that his reputation was tarnished.
 Life was impossible for him in the Netherlands.
 A winter transfer therefore away from the club seemed a realistic option.

 Some 27 months after his move to Anfield, a similar scenario could be on the cards this summer.
-And although the Uruguay international may have already apologised for what he did, and Liverpool moved quickly to condemn their star player's offence, the FA is unlikely to be lenient with action they take against Suarez: another hefty ban seems appropriate.
+And although the Uruguay international may have already apologized for what he did, and Liverpool moved quickly to condemn their star player's offense, the FA is unlikely to be lenient with action it takes against Suarez: another hefty ban seems appropriate.

 The forward has long been linked with a move elsewhere and the latest developments could very well be a catalyst for change as clubs from across Europe closely monitor Suarez's situation.
-Liverpool face a tough task to decide whether they are willing to forgive Suarez and if the South American still has a future in England.
+Liverpool faces a tough task to decide whether it is willing to forgive Suarez and if the South American still has a future in England.

-One thing's for sure, though, regardless of what the Reds decide, the attacker will continue to divide opinion wherever he plies his trade.
+One thing's for sure, though, regardless of what the Reds decide, the attacker will continue to divide opinions wherever he plies his trade.